twse/random-stuff/FontCreator Data Files and Registry Keys.md

 Version 4.5 added support for bookmarks in each glyph (the feature was discontinued since version 7.0 and the menu is hidden).

 ### Import Image (`TCONVERTBITMAPTOCONTOURSFORM`)
-* Checkbox: **Include Diagonals** – This item is in version 3.0 only and was dropped after version 4.0.
+* Checkbox: **Include Diagonals** (version 3.0) – The checkbox was dropped after version 4.0.
-* Checkbox: **Remove Knees** – This item is in version 3.0 only and was dropped after version 4.0.
+* Checkbox: **Remove Knees** (version 3.0) – The checkbox was dropped after version 4.0.

 ### Glyph Properties (`TGLYPHPROPERTIESFORM`)
 Version 4.0 until 4.5 includes a text box which showed the number of contours.

 ### Composite Glyph Properties (`TCOMPOSITEGLYPHPROPERTIESFORM`)
-* Text box with glyph indexes – The text box is shown in old versions only and is located at the top right corner.
+* Text box with glyph indexes (version 3.0 until 6.5) – It is located at the top right corner.
-* Button: **Delete** (version 3.0 until 5.6) – The button is intended to delete the member of a composite glyph.
+* Button: **Delete** (version 3.0 until 6.5) – Does not work.
+Intended to delete the member of a composite glyph, use the glyph edit form to do this.
-* Checkbox: **ARGS_ARE_XY_VALUES** (version 3.0 until 5.6) – The checkbox was dropped after version 6.0.
+* Checkbox: **ARGS_ARE_XY_VALUES** (version 3.0 until 6.5) – The checkbox was dropped after version 6.0.

 ### Automatic Metrics Wizard (`TAUTOMETRICSFORM`)
-This dialog includes a note requiring the Professional Edition to use this feature (it is shown if the program is detected to be running the Home Edition).
+This dialog includes a note to use the Professional Edition (it shows if the program is detected to be running the Home Edition).
 Version 10.0 includes three unused features (the features were dropped in version 11.0 & above).

 The third panel changes the advance width with check boxes to center the glyph and set the left side bearing at x=0 and a radio button to use monospaced glyph (it is only active when the Fixed option is selected).